SoftwareHeritage/swhapguide/SWHAP@Paris.md

 MF: wrong link, to be updated if relevant
 -->

+### Collect historical information

+Spend time gathering historical information regarding the software you are working on.
+The following information can be identified:
+- Who are the main historical contributors of the software?
+When did they work on the software?
+To which organization did they belong to?
+- What were the different versions of the software ?
+Who were the main contributors to each ?
+When were they released?

+Information regarding contributors can be gathered in the `actor.md` file.
+Information regarding software versions are to be filled in the `version_history.csv` file.
+Both files are locate din the `metadata folder`.

 ### Make the source code machine readable

 The next step is to ensure that the collected source code is made available in a machine-readable format.